-Starting in 2005, Ted Gilbert, a Portland Realtor and member of a Gateway urban renewal citizen advisory committee, thought there could be a better use for the 38 areas of unused public land that was already connected to the Gateway neighborhood.
+Starting in 2005, Ted Gilbert, a Portland Realtor and member of a Gateway urban renewal citizen advisory committee, thought there could be a better use for the 38 areas of unused public land that was already connected to the Gateway area of East Portland.
 Ted shared his idea with his fellow committee members including Linda Robinson, who agreed with Ted’s vision of the potential for a park and a partnership was born.
 At the start of the project, the park property was owned by the Oregon Department of Transportation (ODOT).
 Enthusiastic Gateway Green volunteers met with ODOT staff to learn more about the land and what it might be used for in the future.
 ODOT mentioned that many bicycle groups had inquired about using the site for off-road cycling activities.

 In November 2007, ODOT officials gave the Gateway Green team permission to undertake a Visioning/Feasibility Study.
 A series of meetings were held with local interest groups, including member of the Gateway Urban Renewal Parks Subcommittee, the Gateway Urban Renewal Program Advisory Committee (PAC) and localized groups to learn more about the neighborhood and how the park could fulfill community needs.
 The team also held meetings with environmental groups and regulatory agencies, cycling enthusiasts, Tri-Met staff, Portland Parks and Recreation staff and the Mayor of Maywood Park.